Camille Turner, Globetrotting TEFL Teacher in South America< Back to the TEFL News

 You took the BridgeTEFL 120-Hour Master Certificate + Guided Teaching Practicum course.
 Describe the GTP part of your training.
 How did you complete your observation/teaching hours?
 Do you feel these two courses prepared you for your own classroom?

 Yes, that’s correct.
 I cannot recommend the Guided Teaching Practicum enough!
-I had read so many articles about how it is essential to have a GTP as part of your TEFL training, but I knew that living in a remote town in Colombia, there weren’t any schools who offered it.
+I had read so many articles about how it is essential to have a GTP as part of your TEFL training, but I knew that living in a remote town in Colombia, there weren’t any schools that offered it.
 So I completed my observation in a private school an hour away, where I sat in on classes for students of all ages and which covered all of the English teaching skills.
 I was able to do this because my husband knew the principal of the school.

 For the teaching hours, I created my own classroom out of my house and invited people from the town to attend.
 I would then videotape the classes and send them to the principal of the private school so she could provide feedback.
 It was quite the setup!
 Honestly, teaching and observing for the GTP were essential to help me feel confident when I started teaching larger groups of students later on.